 Part A

 Name of adult at centre of Role

 concern/allegation

 Name of person Role

 completing form

 Date of Date record

 concern/allegation made

 Name of child /children

 involved if applicable:

 Has concern/allegation

 arisen during the adult's time on school site or

 outside of school?

 Details of the concern/ alle egation

 Is the adult aware of the concern/allegation?

+Action taken by person(s) completing the form.

 Action taken by person(s) completing the form:

-Action taken by person(s) completing the form:

 Who has the concern/allegation been shared with?
-(Headteacher/DSL/Head of Safeguarding/ Chair of Governors?)
+(Headteacher/DSL/Head of Safeguarding/ Chair of

+Governors?)

 Signature of person completing: Part B: To be completed by Headteacher/ Head of Safeguarding/Chair of Governors/ CEO

-Part B: To be completed by Headteacher/ Head of Sat feguarding/Chair of Gover nors/ CEO
+Part B: To be completed by Headteacher/ Head of Sa feguarding/Chair of Gover mors/ CEO

 Name of person Role

 completing form

-Date record in Part A received

-Does the information provided suggest that the adult has (please tick all that apply): -

-behaved in a way that has harmed a child, or may have harmed a child;

-possibly committed a criminal offence against or relating to a child;

-behaved towards a child or children in a way that indicates that they may pose a risk of

-harm to children

-behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-has the LADO been contacted?
-Yes / No

-If yes has a local authority referral form been completed and submitted?
-Yes/ No

-has advice been taken from any other professionals?
-Yes / No

-Include details of professionals spoken to

-Details of decisions and actions taken

-Include here details of

-strategy discussion

-allegations management meeting

-no involvement by LADO - low level concern to be dealt with internally

-disciplinary procedures

-• no further action as applicable

-Include here any safeguards which have been put in place in response to the e report

-Include here details of

-additional adult supervision implemented

-risk assessment required

-additional staff training required

-duties away from children

-suspension during investigation

-If a child or children has been involved, have parents/carers been informed?
-If Yes, what action would they like to see? ?Yes / No

-Outcome determined by LADO (Substantiated/ Malicious/ False/ Unsubstan tiated/ Unfounded)

-Outcome determined by Trust

-Response to outcome/s Including whether or not the concern/allegation will reference in accordance with KCSIE be recorded in any future

-Signature of person completing:
+Date record in Part A received Does the information provided suggest that the adult has (please tick all that apply): - behaved in a way that has harmed a child, or may have harmed a child; possibly committed a criminal c offence against or relating to a child; ; behaved towards a child or chil harm to children dren in a way that indicates that the ey may pose a risk of behaved or may have behaved with children. in a way that indicates they may not t be suitable to work has the LADO been contacted?
+Yes / No If yes has a local authority referral form been completed and submitted?
+Yes/ No has advice been taken from any ot her professionals?
+Yes / No Include details of professionals spoken t 0 Details of decisions and actions taken Include here details of strategy discussion allegations management meeting no involvement by LADO - low level co discipling and and during oncern to be dealt with internally disciplinary procedures • no further action as applicable Include here any safeguards which hav e been put in place in response to the report Include here details of atad additional adult supervision implement risk assassment required nea risk assessment required additional staff training required dutional stajj training required duties away from children suspension during investigation • suspension during investigation If a child or children has been involved, have parents/carers been informed?
+Yes / No If Yes, what action would they like to see?
+Outcome determined by LADO (Substantiated/ Malicious/ False/ Unsubstantiated/ Unfounded) Outcome determined by Trust Response to outcome/s Including whet reference in accordance with KCSIE her or not the concern/allegation w ill be recorded in any future Signature of person completing: